namdw/GAIL_test/README.md

 This is programmed using python 3.5 and Tensorflow.

+There is only one script which contains both network classes and the main.

+run gail.py to execute code

 ## Expert data
 The expert data was trained using DQN.

 The samples are ones that scored over 200